 Mt.
 Zion Shooting: 1 Woman Dead, More Shot Near High School After Graduation

 It happened again.
-A second shooting has occurred today at a graduation ceremony in Georgia.
+A second shooting occurred on Friday night following the tragedy in Santa Fe.
 Here’s all the details on this developing story…

 Multiple people were shot following a graduation ceremony in Clayton County, Georgia, according to ABC Action News.
-The shooting reportedly took place in a parking lot of the Clayton County Performing Arts Center after the graduation ceremony for the Perry Learning Center.
-Law enforcement officials says an argument escalated, leading to 2 individuals getting shot, including a woman who ultimately died of her wounds.
-The other victim one was reportedly shot in the leg.
-It’s also been reported that a pregnant woman was trampled amid the chaos.
+The shooting reportedly took place in a parking lot of Mt.
+Zion High School after the graduation ceremony for Perry Learning Center’s students at Clayton County Performing Arts Center nearby.
+Law enforcement officials says an argument broke out, leading to 2 individuals getting shot, including a woman who ultimately died of her wounds.
+The other victim one, who is reportedly 21 years old, was shot in the leg.
+It’s also been reported that a pregnant woman was trampled amid the chaos but is expected to be alright.

-The 2 reported victims have been taken to separate hospitals.
+The 2 reported victims from the shooting have been taken to separate hospitals.
 One was taken to Atlanta Medical Center while the other was taken to Piedmont Henry Hospital.
+The woman who was shot was pronounced dead at the hospital, according to WFLA.
+She was reportedly in her 40s.
+Officials say she was shot in the chest multiple times.

 “One woman dead, another shot, pregnant woman trampled in a parking lot of Mount Zion High School, across the street from a graduation ceremony,” Jaclyn Schultz of Fox 5 in Atlanta tweeted.

 One woman dead, another shot, pregnant woman trampled in a parking lot of Mount Zion High School, across the street from a graduation ceremony.
 Stay with @FOX5Atlanta for more details pic.twitter.com/wn0JjolMxn